Overview of the Greek Dairy Industry

 Exports and Imports

-Greece exports about 200 million liters of milk annually, with a strong focus on high-quality cheese and yogurt for international markets.
-To complement domestic needs, particularly for specialized dairy products, Greece imports approximately 50 million liters of milk per year.
+Greece exports about 200 million liters of milk annually, focusing on high-quality cheese and yogurt for international markets.
+To meet domestic needs, especially for specialized dairy products, Greece imports approximately 50 million liters of milk per year.

 Significant Events in the Dairy Industry

 This year, the Greek dairy industry experienced an increase in raw milk prices in June 2023 due to supply chain adjustments and rising production costs.
-Moreover, Greece hosted the International Dairy Symposium, encouraging global collaboration and innovation in dairy practices.
-Furthermore, new export markets for cream cheese emerged, including Kazakhstan and Poland.
-However, a recent outbreak of peste des petits ruminants (PPR), or 'goat plague,' in Thessaly threatens the nation's dairy industry, particularly impacting feta cheese production.
+Greece hosted the International Dairy Symposium, fostering global collaboration and innovation in dairy practices.
+New export markets for cream cheese have emerged, including Kazakhstan and Poland.
+However, a recent outbreak of peste des petits ruminants (PPR), or "goat plague," in Thessaly threatens the nation\'s dairy industry, particularly impacting feta cheese production.

 Conclusion